Alpha Particle X-Ray Spectrometer (APXS)

 Alpha Particle X-Ray Spectrometer

 This picture shows the Alpha Particle X-Ray Spectrometer used on the Mars Exploration Rovers.
 The improved APXS instrument on the Mars Science Laboratory rover would be able to detect elemental composition more quickly and work both day and night.
-Image credit: NASA/JPL-Caltech/Cornell/Max Planck Institut für Chemie/University of Guelph
+Credit: NASA/JPL-Caltech/Cornell/Max Planck Institut für Chemie/University of Guelph

-The Alpha Particle X-Ray Spectrometer will measure the abundance of chemical elements in rocks and soils.
-Funded by the Canadian Space Agency, the APXS will be placed in contact with rock and soil samples on Mars and will expose the material to alpha particles and X-rays emitted during the radioactive decay of the element curium.
+The Alpha Particle X-Ray Spectrometer measures the abundance of chemical elements in rocks and soils.
+Funded by the Canadian Space Agency, the APXS is placed in contact with rock and soil samples on Mars and exposes the material to alpha particles and X-rays emitted during the radioactive decay of the element curium.
 X-rays are a type of electromagnetic radiation, like light and microwaves.

 Alpha particles are helium nuclei, consisting of 2 protons and 2 neutrons.
 When X-rays and alpha particles interact with atoms in the surface material, they knock electrons out of their orbits, producing an energy release by emitting X-rays that can be measured with detectors.
 The X-ray energies enable scientists to identify all important rock-forming elements, from sodium to heavier elements.

-The APXS will take measurements both day and night.
-Its sensor head is designed to be smaller than a soda can and will contain a highly sensitive X-ray detector in the middle of an array of curium sources.
+The APXS takes measurements both day and night.
+Its sensor head is designed to be smaller than a soda can and contains a highly sensitive X-ray detector in the middle of an array of curium sources.
 The longer the instrument is held in place on the surface of a rock or soil sample, the more clearly the signal from the sample can be determined.
-Most APXS measurements will take two to three hours to reveal all elements, including small amounts of trace elements.
-Ten minutes of operation will be sufficient for a quick look at major elements.
+Most APXS measurements take two to three hours to reveal all elements, including small amounts of trace elements.
+Ten minutes of operation is sufficient for a quick look at major elements.

 Two earlier missions to Mars carried previous versions of the Alpha Particle X-Ray Spectrometer.
 The first was the Alpha Proton X-Ray Spectrometer, launched to Mars on the Pathfinder mission in late 1996.
 The second was the APXS, on board both the Mars Exploration Rovers that arrived on the red planet in January, 2004.